-The issuance of up to \$\overline{9}50,000,000,000 aggregate principal amount of debt and other securities as provided by applicable SEC rules and regulations effective at the time of issuance (the "Securities") to be issued in one or more tranches (each, a "Tranche") (the "Securities Program") was authorized by a resolution of the Board of Directors of Ayala Land dated February 27, 2019.
-A registration statement filed by the Company covering the Securities Program was rendered effective by the Securities and Exchange Commission ("SEC") by its order dated April 22, 2019 (the "Shelf Registration").
-The first tranche of the Securities Program with a principal amount of ₱8,000,000,000 of fixed-rate bonds was issued on May 6, 2019 under a prospectus dated April 16, 2019.
-The second tranche of the Securities Program with a principal amount of \$\mathbb{P}3,000,000,000 of fixed-rate bonds was issued on September 30, 2019 under a prospectus dated September 12, 2019 ("Prospectus") and offer supplement dated September 12, 2019.
-The third tranche of the Securities Program with a principal amount of ₱10,000,000,000 of fixed-rate bonds was issued on November 06, 2019 under the Prospectus and offer supplement dated October 17, 2019, Pursuant to the confirmation and certificate of permit to offer securities for sale to be issued by the SEC, the fourth Tranche of the Securities Program, which will be in the form of tfixed-rate bonds, will be issued with an aggregate principal amount of up to ₱6,000,000,000 (the "Fixed-rate Bonds" or the "Offer") under the Offer Supplement dated [•] (the "Offer Supplement").
+The issuance of up to Fifty Billion Pesos (₱50,000,000,000) aggregate principal amount of debt and other securities as provided by applicable SEC rules and regulations effective at the time of issuance (the "Securities") to be issued in one or more tranches (each, a "Tranche") (the "Securities Program") was authorized by a resolution of the Board of Directors of Ayala Land, Inc. ("Ayala Land" or "Issuer") dated February 27, 2019.
+A registration statement filed by the Issuer covering the Securities Program was rendered effective by the Securities and Exchange Commission ("SEC") by its order dated April 22, 2019 (the "Shelf Registration").
+The first Tranche of the Securities Program with a principal amount of Eight Billion Pesos (\$\P\$,000,000,000) of fixed-rate bonds was issued on May 6, 2019 under a prospectus dated April 16, 2019.
+The second Tranche of the Securities Program with a principal amount of Three Billion Pesos (₱3,000,000,000) of fixed-rate bonds was issued on September 30, 2019 under a prospectus dated September 12, 2019 (the "Prospectus") and an offer supplement dated September 12, 2019.
+The third Tranche of the Securities Program with a principal amount of Ten Billion Pesos (₱10.000.000.000) of fixedrate bonds was issued on November 06, 2019 under the Prospectus and offer supplement dated October 17, 2019.
+The fourth Tranche of the Securities Program with a principal amount of Ten Billion Pesos (₱10,000,000,000) of fixed-rate bonds was issued on June 26, 2020 under the Prospectus and the offer supplement dated June 10, 2020.
+Pursuant to the confirmation and certificate of permit to offer securities for sale to be issued by the SEC, the fifth Tranche of the Securities Program, which will be in the form of fixed-rate bonds, will be issued with an aggregate principal amount of up to Six Billion and Two Hundred Fifty Million Pesos (₱6,250,000,000) (the "Fixed-rate Bonds" or the "Offer") under the Prospectus and the offer supplement dated [•], 2020 (the "Offer Supplement").

-The Fixed-rate Bonds are constituted by a Trust Indenture executed on [•], 2020 (the "Trust Indenture") between the Issuer and China Banking Corporation - Trust and Asset Management Group (the "Trustee", which term shall, wherever the context permits, include all other persons or companies for the time being acting as trustee or trustees under the Trust Indenture).
+The Fixed-rate Bonds are constituted by a Trust Indenture executed on [•], 2020 (the "Trust Indenture") between the Issuer and [•] (the "Trustee", which term shall, wherever the context permits, include all other persons or companies for the time being acting as trustee or trustees under the Trust Indenture).
 The description of the terms and conditions of the Fixed-rate Bonds set out below ("Terms and Conditions") includes summaries of, and is subject to, the detailed provisions of the Trust Indenture and the Registry and Paying Agency Agreement executed on [•], 2020 (the "Registry and Paying Agency Agreement") between the Issuer, and the Registrar and Paying Agent.

-PDTC has no interest in or relation to Ayala Land which may conflict with its roles as Registrar and Paying Agent for the Offer.
-China Banking Corporation - Trust and Asset Management Group has no interest in or relation to Ayala Land which may conflict with its role as Trustee for the Offer.
+Philippine Depository & Trust Corp. ("PDTC") has no interest in or relation to Ayala Land which may conflict with its roles as Registrar and Paying Agent for the Offer. [•] has no interest in or relation to Ayala Land which may conflict with its role as Trustee for the Offer.